JirosWorld/scrimba-javascript/FCC-webpack/README.md

 ### Build project

-hit the command, `$ npm build`, and webpack will create an optimised bundle in your project folder which can be deployed on any web server.
+hit the command, `$ npm run build`, and webpack will create an optimised bundle in your project folder which can be deployed on any web server.